atlanhq/camelot/docs/user/advanced.rst

 table
 ^^^^^

-Passing ``geometry_type=text`` creates a plot for tables detected on a PDF page.
+Passing ``geometry_type=table`` creates a plot for tables detected on a PDF page.
 This geometry, along with contour, line and joint is useful for debugging and improving the parsing output, as we shall see later.

 ::